srodriguez/bdi-abm-integration/tutorial-abm-integration.md

 }
 ```
 The details of code are less important here.
 Its purpose is mainly to initialise
-the GAMS system and get it ready to execute the code from the given `file`.
+the GAMS system and get it ready to execute the code from the given GAMS
-You probably figured this much--our application will write this file at each
-simulation step.
+code `file`.

 What remains is a way to *run* the configured GAMS code at each simulation
 cycle, each time passing in a new set of input values, and collecting at the
 end of the run, a new set of output values.
-So we write a function to do
+We write a function to do
 just that:

 ```java